 Just Jack, One Night Only

-Sean Hayes returns to his iconic role as Jack McFarland on NBC's "Will & Grace," which will be revived on the network this fall.
+Sean Hayes returns to his iconic role as Jack McFarland on "Will & Grace," which returned to NBC last fall to record ratings.

 Hayes was raised in the Chicago suburb of Glen Ellyn, Illinois.
 A talented musician, he supported himself as a classical pianist and performed in a pop band while attending Illinois State University, where he majored in performance and conducting.
-After his college experience, Hayes began working in the Chicago stage community, serving as the music director at the Pheasant Run Theater for a few years where he appeared in several of their productions.
+After his college experience, Hayes began working in the Chicago stage community, serving as the music director at the Pheasant Run Theater for a few years and appearing in several of their productions.

 Hayes' other notable television projects include well-received guest roles on "Scrubs" and "30 Rock," as well as "Martin & Lewis," a television film that earned him a Screen Actors Guild Award nomination for his role as Jerry Lewis.
 Hayes appeared on multiple episodes of the NBC sitcom "Up All Night," in which he played a former colleague of Ava's (Maya Rudolph).
 He also made guest appearances on "Parks and Recreation," "Portlandia" and "Hot in Cleveland."
 In addition, he had an arc on "Smash" as a TV and film star making his Broadway debut.

 In 2016, Hayes had a role in NBC's "Hairspray Live!," which was nominated for seven Emmy Awards.